-- 1. Area management plan summary presents an overview of the Argyll and Lochaber advisory group area including classification, pressures, objectives, key measures and an outline of the work plan for the next year. - Catchment summaries these provide information on classification, pressures, measures and objectives for each catchment and their neighbouring coastal and transitional water bodies.
-They will be kept as live documents during this first river basin planning cycle. - 3.
-Action plan details how the area advisory group will work together to deliver the area management plan and includes a record of where new actions are being developed.
-This will also be kept as a live document during the first river basin planning cycle.
+- 1. Area management plan summary presents an overview of the Forth advisory group area including classification, pressures, objectives and key measures. - Catchment profiles these provide information on classification, pressures, measures and objectives for each catchment and their neighbouring coastal and transitional water bodies.
+They will be kept as live documents during this first river basin planning cycle and contain the key actions required to be delivered at the catchment or water body scale.

-Using catchment summaries
+Using catchment profiles